Skip to main content

 Setting a semantic relationship to inactive, results in it not used by default and thus not creating ambiguous paths in the model.
 While an inactive relationship on its own has little value it can used in the calculation of a DAX measure via the USERELATIONSHIP function.
 This function effectively activates the relationship during the calculation of that specific measure.

-Read more about using inactive relationships in the USERELAITONSHIP function
+Read more about using inactive relationships in the USERELATIONSHIP function

 Role-playing relationships (Duplicate relationships)